cucumber/cucumber-ruby/README.txt

 = Cucumber

-Cast your ballot for the Cucumber logo! http://cukes.info/
+The main website is at http://cukes.info/

-Cucumber documentation is over at http://github.com/aslakhellesoy/cucumber/wikis/home
+The documentation is at http://github.com/aslakhellesoy/cucumber/wikis/home/